 Photos and Case Histories Involving Parasite Infestation

-- Fig. 2: Sarcopetes Mange photos and case history.
+- Fig. 2: Sarcopetes Mange photos and case history of male rat (Sunny)

 - Fig. 4: Ectoparasite slides and descriptions courtesy of